Coping with Crisis and Trauma

 Practical interventions can include:

-Share your story and your reactions.
+Share your story and your reactions with a trusted friend or two.
 Begin to process the grief.

 Seek help and resources within your church and community.
 Seek professional counseling if needed.